De-Subhadip/Computer-Vision-notebooks/README.md

 # Computer-Vision-notebooks
-A collection of Jupyter notebooks for various computer vision tasks using Keras, KerasCV, and TensorFlow.
-Includes image classification, object detection, and advanced deep learning techniques.
-Covers data preprocessing, augmentation, model training, and evaluation.
+This repository contains a collection of Jupyter notebooks focused on various computer vision tasks.
+The projects include image classification, object detection, and other advanced techniques using deep learning frameworks such as Keras, KerasCV, and TensorFlow.
+The notebooks cover the entire workflow from data preprocessing and augmentation to model training and evaluation.